Finding The Evidence

 Looking at the trail of breadcrumbs that seems to indicate Witchcraft was once, and still is, a religion and not just a practice

 Work as of 7/18/22 and will be added to as I find things.
 If you are a historian or a scholar and can add to this work of uncovering the truth about the history of the Craft, with good sources, by all means go for it, I hope this at least points you to some areas of research.
-New edits added 2/11/25.
+I would like to mention that nowhere in my research does the practice or core meanings of the good side of Paganism (and yes, there is a bad side, there's a bad side in every religion) conflict with the core meanings of the good side of all modern popular religions.
+And I think that superficial differences can be talked out so long as there's respect and compassion from both sides of the discussion.
+New edits added 2/11/25 and 3/17/25.

 Books for reference